jackbravo/condorest-django/README.md

 ### Installing

+Create your local `.env` file based on the template file `local.env`.

-You need to create a database for the project and make sure your credentials are correct on `condorest/settings.py`.
+You need to create a database for the project and make sure your credentials are correct on the file `.env`.
 After that just run `python manage.py migrate`.

 ### Importing data